adargut/GoCarting/README.md

 **Tips:**

 - Item are represented as JSONs
-- To avoid 405 Errors, use PUT request for adding an item to the cart, DELETE request for deletion, and GET request otherwise
+- To avoid 405 Errors, use PUT request for adding cart items, DELETE request for deletion, and GET request otherwise

 ## Author